 This policy will be enforced in accordance with all applicable local, state, and federal laws.
 In no way should this policy be interpreted to violate the laws of the State of Michigan or regulations affecting licensed Residential Child Camps within the state.

-Please note that the Hepatitis A, HPV, and Meningococcal B vaccines are strongly recommended.
+Please note that the Hepatitis A and HPV vaccines are strongly recommended.

 If you did not receive childhood immunizations – please follow the CDC catch up schedule.